-- 26.3 The CITY shall offer employees and their dependents, including qualified domestic partners, a health insurance program under the terms set forth below. - 26.3.1 Effective January 1, 2012 employee contributions toward the monthly health insurance premium shall be as follows: - a) Employees shall pay twelve and one half percent (12.5%) of the cost of the health premium for the health plan with the least expensive monthly premium.
-If the other health plans remain at or below six percent (6%) of the least expensive monthly premium employees with those plans shall also contribute twelve and one half percent (12.5%).
+26.3 The CITY shall offer employees and their dependents, including qualified domestic partners, a health insurance program under the terms set forth below:

+26.3.1 Employee contributions toward the monthly health insurance premium shall be as follows:

+a) Employees shall pay twelve and one half percent (12.5%) of the cost of the health premium for the health plan with the least expensive monthly premium.
+If the other health plans difference remain at or below 6% of the least expensive monthly premium employees with those plans shall also contribute twelve and one half percent (12.5%).

-- b) For the next most expensive monthly health premium, employees shall contribute 15% of the cost of the premium if the average premium difference is higher than 6% of the least expensive premium. - c) For the most expensive monthly health premium employees shall contribute twenty percent (20%) of the cost of the premium if the average premium difference is twelve and one half percent (12.5%) or more than the least expensive premium.
-If the most expensive premium has an average premium difference greater than six percent (6%) and less than twelve percent (12%) the employee shall pay fifteen percent (15%).
+b) For the next most expensive monthly health premium, employees shall contribute 15% of the cost of the premium if the average premium difference is higher than 6% of the least expensive premium.

+c) For the most expensive monthly health premium employees shall contribute 20% of the cost of the premium if the average premium difference is twelve percent (12%) or more than the least expensive premium.
+If the most expensive premium has an average premium difference greater than six percent (6%) but less than twelve percent (12%) the employee shall pay 15%.

 26.3.2 The average premium difference is calculated at each premium level (single, double, family) and then the percentages are averaged.

-Example - How the Average Premium Difference is Calculated
+Example - How the Average Percentage Premium is Calculated

-Lowest Cost Plan Medium Cost Plan % Over Highest Cost Plan % Over
+Lowest Cost Medium % Over Highest % Over

+Plan Cost Plan Cost Plan

-Single \$487 \$508 4.3% \$584 19.9%
+Single \$487 \$508 4.3% \$584 19.9

 Double \$994 \$1,032 3.8% \$1,192 19.9%

-Family \$1311 \$1,449 10.5% \$1,666 27.1%
+Family \$1,311 \$1,449 10.5% \$1,666 27.1%

-Average Premium Difference 6.20% 22.30%
+Average 6.20% 22.30%

+Premium

+Difference

-Percentage of Premium Employee Would Pay 12.50% 15% 20%
+Percentage 12.50% 15% 20%

+of Premium

+Employee

+Would Pay

-- 26.3.3 Premiums are set by the insurer or by the CITY for self-insured programs based on fiscally sound methods and are tiered for employee, employee plus one dependent and employee plus two or more dependents. - 26.3.4 Employees who do not initially choose health insurance are eligible to elect at a later date through open enrollment or if eligible due to certain qualifying events as defined by law. - 26.4 Permanent part-time employees may elect to participate in health insurance plans and the CITY will contribute a percent of the amount equaling the employee's authorized position full-time equivalent (FTE) towards the selected coverage.
+26.4 Premiums are set by the insurer or by the CITY for self-insured programs based on fiscally sound methods and are tiered for employee, employee plus one dependent and employee plus two or more dependents.

+26.4.1 Employees who do not initially choose health insurance are eligible to elect at a later date through open enrollment or if eligible due to certain qualifying events as defined by law.

+26.5 Permanent part-time employees may elect to participate in health insurance plans and the CITY will contribute a percent of the amount equaling the employee's authorized position full-time equivalent (FTE) towards the selected coverage.
 The part-time employee will be responsible for the balance of the premium through payroll deductions.
 An example of how the CITY contribution is calculated for a part-time employee is illustrated below:

 If a full-time employee is to receive \$360.00 towards the cost of health insurance, a .75 employee will receive \$360.00 x .75 or \$270.00 towards the cost of health insurance.
 The permanent part-time employee shall be responsible for the balance of the premium.
 COMBINED DENTAL AND VISION INSURANCE

-- 26.5 The CITY shall offer employees and their dependents, including qualified domestic partners, a dental and vision insurance program.
-A summary description of the program is provided in Exhibit B. - 26.6 The CITY shall contribute one hundred percent (100%) toward the premium for full-time employees. - 26.7 Effective January 1, 2014, adult children up to age twenty-six (26) shall be permitted coverage under combined dental and vision insurance without proof of student status.
+26.6 The CITY shall offer employees and their dependents, including qualified domestic partners, a dental and vision insurance program.
+A summary description of the program is provided in Exhibit B.

+26.7 The CITY shall contribute 100% toward the premium for full-time employees.

+26.8 Effective January 1, 2014 adult children up to age 26 shall be permitted coverage under combined dental and vision insurance without proof of student status.

-26.8 Part-time Employees
+26.9 Part-time Employees